greydanus/mnist1d/README.md

 Dimensionality reduction
 --------
-The TSNE clusters below indicate that MNIST-1D is much less linearly separable than the original MNIST dataset.
+The tSNE clusters below indicate that MNIST-1D is much less linearly separable than the original MNIST dataset.
 This means that nonlinear features are much more important for successful classification.

 ![tsne.png](static/tsne.png)